 Classic Cheat Code: For the Nintendo 64 version, holding down the Z button and using the L Button to set RRTANGENTABACUS as your file name gave you access to the debug menu when you paused.
 In this menu you could change things like your acceleration and top speed, invulnerability, enabling zero gravity on the whole track, and enabling an otherwise unavailable control scheme.

 Death Is a Slap on the Wrist: Crashing your podracer in the first game is not uncommon, but the game instantly respawns your pod seconds later, although this may cause some parts to be damaged or set you behind a few racers, not to mention it can hamper a time trial race.
-Revenge ultimately scrapped this mechanic by giving your pod a "health bar" of sorts that, when you deplete it, makes you crash and restart the race.
+Revenge ultimately scrapped this mechanic in favor of an approach that would put more emphasis on racer-to-racer combat: damage is dealt when vehicles smash into each other, and one crash puts any pilot — including you — out of the race.
+To compensate, your racer takes much less damage from the environment (as opposed to the first game where clipping a corner at the wrong angle can result in an instant crash) — rather, it's in combat with your fellow pilots and especially if you abuse the turbo too much that you'll find yourself struggling to keep it together.

 Easter Egg: The Hidden control scheme mentioned above uses two joysticks to simulate the arcade version's control scheme, which mimicked Anakin's double-lever set up from the film.